Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 }
 ```

-`ConnectionApprovalCallback` is not called by the Client host.
+`ConnectionApprovalCallback` isn't called by the Client host.
 You need to specify the `positionToSpawnAt`, `rotationToSpawnWith`, `createPlayerObject`, and `prefabHash` properties as parameters:

 ```csharp
 StartHost (positionToSpawnAt, rotationToSpawnWith, createPlayerObject, prefabHash);